albirrkarim/react-speech-highlight-demo/API.md

 # API

-The api is a function that you can use to integrate this package into your apps.
-When read this api docs you can toggle `Outline` (see top right) menu in github so you can navigate easily.
+The API is a set of functions that you can use to integrate this package into your apps.
+When reading this API documentation, you can toggle the `Outline` (see top right) menu in GitHub so you can navigate easily.

-This package is written with typescript, You don't have to read all the docs in here, because this package now support [VS Code IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) what is that? simply its when you hover your mouse into some variable or function [VS Code](https://code.visualstudio.com) will show some popup (simple tutorial) what is the function about, examples, params, etc...
+This package is written in TypeScript.
+You don't have to read all the docs here because this package now supports [VS Code IntelliSense](https://code.visualstudio.com/docs/editor/intellisense).
+What is that?
+Simply put, when you hover your mouse over a variable or function in [VS Code](https://code.visualstudio.com), it will show a popup (simple tutorial) explaining what the function does, examples, params, etc.

 <details>
   <summary>Show Video</summary>